A simple JavaScript Game

 Modify the click event handler to respond to clicks by playing a token in the corresponding column (calling

-successively), or by not doing anything if the click happens to be outside of a cell (you can test the existence ofdataset.column
+playandrendersuccessively), or by not doing anything if the click happens to be outside of a cell (you can test the existence ofdataset.columnto know if the click happened on a<td>or somewhere else).

 Final touches (optional)